vfx-rs/openexr-bind/openexr-rs/src/doc/reading_and_writing_image_files.md

 files.
 It is often acceptable if the numbers in the pixels change slightly as long as the image still looks just like the original.

-The RGBA interface in the IlmImf library supports storing RGB data in luminance/chroma format.
+The RGBA interface supports storing RGB data in luminance/chroma format.
 The R, G, and B channels are converted into a luminance channel, Y, and two chroma channels, RY and BY.
 The Y channel represents a pixel\'s brightness, and the two chroma channels represent